Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 Consequential & Incidental Damages

-Consequential and incidental damages refer to damages, other than the defect in the faucet, caused by the defect.
+Consequential and incidental damages refer to damages other than the defect in the faucet, but caused by the defect.

-For example your Fontana faucet leaks and floods your kitchen.
+For example, your Fontana Showers faucet leaks and floods your kitchen.
 The leak in the faucet is the direct damage.
-The damage to the kitchen is the consequential damage and your expenses in making a warranty claim against Fontana Showers LLC, including attorney fees, if any, are incidental damages.
+The damage to the kitchen is consequential damage, and your expenses in making a warranty claim against Fontana Showers LLC, including attorney fees, if any, is incidental damage.

 By disclaiming consequential and incidental damages, a faucet seller hopes to be liable only for the repair of the faucet, not the rest of the kitchen or your costs of proving your warranty claim.